Sample questions and answers from speaking part 1, 2 and 3

 - In what ways have families in your country changed in recent?

-The roles of husbands and wives changed in recent years.
-Both spouses have been more open to perform different roles such as working outside the home or pitching-in with the household duties.
-Another change I think is limiting the number of children in the family.
-Parents nowadays think of having smaller families due to high cost of living.
+The roles of husbands and wives have changed in recent years.
+Both spouses have been more open to perform different roles, such as seizing various job opportunities or being more involved in the household.
+Another change, I think, is the trend to have less children.
+Parents nowadays think of having smaller families due to high cost of living and career perspectives.

 - Should husbands and wives have different roles within the family?
 Why (not)?

-Traditionally, husbands and wives had clear-cut roles in the society.
-Husbands used to provide the financial need of the family, while women were expected to take care of the house.
+Traditionally, husbands and wives had had clear-cut roles in society.
+Husbands used work and fulfill financial needs of the family, while women were expected to take care of the house.
 Changes had occurred over time and both husbands and wives started to take part in each of these roles.
-I think this change is good.
-It is not necessary to define each role.
-I think whatever role each husband or wife takes, as long as it is good for the family, it is okay.
+I think this change is rather positive.
+It is not necessary to sharply define each role.
+I reckon, whatever role family members take, they should always move in the same direction and pursue what is best for the family itself.

 - Which are more important to you: your family or your friends?

-Both are important but family is more important for me than friends.
-Friends may come and go but I know that my family is always there and will always be there no matter what happens in my life and no matter what decisions I take.
+Both are fairly important, but my family takes place in my life that is dear to my heart.
+Friends may come and go, but I know that my family will always be there for me, no matter what happens in my life and no matter what decisions I take.
+Nevertheless, my friends are the closest people with whom I can share and discuss things that sometimes are not appropriate to bring up in the family circle.

 Key vocabulary: Definitions and examples